-At the peak of our rotation reaching 50%, we sat down to analyze the above, to identify who or what had the best performance prediction.
-Admittedly, we thought that one of our colleagues would have “the best nose” or intuition.
-Long story short, the predictability of the test, particularly one, was better than any of us: Career View by Decision Dynamics.
+At the peak of our rotation reaching 50%, we sat down to analyze the above elements to identify who or what had predicted the expected performance best.
+Admittedly, we once thought that one of our colleagues would have “the best nose” or intuition.
+Long story short, the predictability of the test, particularly one, turned out to be better than any intuition of ours: Career View by Decision Dynamics.

-An important comment: before we slowly started trusting the test that seemingly was better than us, we ran trials during almost 2 years:
+An important comment: before we slowly started trusting the test that seemingly was more consistent than us, we ran trials for almost 2 years:

-- we would hire people we would normally hire, but the tests did not recommend them
+- we hired people we would normally hire, but the tests did not recommend them

-- we would hire people we would normally not hire, but the tests did recommend them
+- we hired people we would normally not hire, but the tests recommended them

-The combination of tests was always right.
+The tests always turned out to be correct at some point.
 In other words: we were proven wrong.
 Every single time.
-What a humbling revelation for a team of highly experienced (ex-) recruiters.
+What a humbling revelation for a team of highly experienced (ex-)recruiters.

 Again: why?
-How can a test (or a series of tests) be better at predicting if somebody fits our team than us who actually form part of it?
-And re-phrasing that question: what are the flaws of the “human recruits human”-system?
-From our perspective there are two: wrong assumptions and (un)conscious bias.
+How can a test (or a series of tests) be better at predicting if somebody fits our team than people who are part of it?
+And to re-phrase that question: what are the flaws of the “human recruits human” system?

-And I’d like to give you examples of how we managed both:
+From our perspective, there are two: wrong assumptions and (un)conscious biases.
+And I’d like to give you examples of how we addressed both:

-Example 1: We had a candidate who wanted to join our support team.
+We had a candidate who wanted to join our support team.
 They had passed all tests, but the two people who had done the screening call and had administered the tests had concerns.
-The candidate had a Skype interview with our founder, Sandra Bichl, “My first impression of the candidate: squeaky, high-pitched voice that was terrible to listen to.
+The candidate had a Skype interview with our founder, Sandra Bichl, who said, “My first impression of the candidate: a squeaky, high-pitched voice that was terrible to listen to.
 And a seemingly very giddy personality.”
-But we hired the candidate anyway, because we needed to test the test and, let’s be honest: how often do you speak with somebody who works only remotely?
-Turns out, this young professional has a very normal voice and a charming personality.
-What we had observed was simply stress (but they didn’t seem stressed during the call).
+But we hired the candidate anyway because we needed to test the test and, let’s be honest: how often do you speak with somebody who works only remotely?
+Turns out, this young professional actually has a very pleasant voice and a charming personality.
+What we had observed was simply stress and then our human bias took hold.

-Example 2: We had another candidate who tested ideally, but wouldn’t make eye contact and seemed very fidgety, indicating that they might not be able to focus long enough to deliver high-quality work.
-Long story short: we hired them and it turned out, the candidate was very introverted and simply stressed.
+We had another candidate who tested ideally, but wouldn’t make eye contact and seemed very fidgety, indicating that they might not be able to focus long enough to deliver high-quality work.
+Long story short: we hired them and it turned out, the candidate was just very introverted and simply stressed during the meeting.

-In both cases the candidates proved to be good hires that deliver reliable, high-quality work.
-And they are still with us.
+In both cases, the candidates proved to be good hires that deliver reliable, high-quality work.
+And they are still with us today.